DarrelNugget/Assignment-Architectural-Decisions/4-manage-information.md

 **Rationale**:
   * Google is already well well-known and widely used platform, as it offers many features and integrations
   * It allows real-time tracking, provides customizable reports, and many more
-  * It user friendly and it is really easier to set up and use effectively
+  * It user friendly and it is easier to set up and use effectively

 **Consequences**:
-  * Third-party ongoing cost
+  * Third-party ongoing cost, with third-party software there are constant charges for the services
   * Data is stored with Google, which could have some privacy problems

 **Follow-Up Actions**:
-  * Start the integration into our applications
+  * Start the setup into our applications
   * Update the privacy policy to inform users of the data being used
   * See the cost associated with the third-party, to make sure it fits the budget